bellinux/pframework/examples.md

 - `index.html` manages the control panel for the alarm.
 - `sensor.html` handles the motion sensor that activates the alarm.

-The \textit{CameraMovement} component detects motion within the room, initiating a 10-second countdown.
-During this time, the \textit{Text} component allows the user to input a code to deactivate the alarm.
-If no code is entered, the \textit{SoundPlayer} component activates, emitting an audible alarm to alert occupants of the intrusion.
+This system detects motion within a room and starts a countdown.
+During this period, users can enter a code to deactivate the alarm.
+If no code is provided, an alert is triggered to notify occupants of the intrusion.

 [Open on Glitch](https://glitch.com/edit/#!/smart-device-alarm-system){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank"}